bruno-leal/covid19-portugal-data/tutorials/municipalities_data_scraping/article_scraping.md

     }
 )

+# Clean municipality names that contain 'newlines'
 full_table = full_table.assign(concelho = full_table.concelho.replace(r'\r',  ' ', regex=True))

+# Filter only the relevant columns
 full_table = full_table.filter(["concelho", "confirmados"])
 ```

 The result should look like this:

 ![Pandas DataFrame with the exported data](img/8_exported_data.png)

+Done!

 All code used in this article is available in this repository.